koenwisse/amsterdamgps/BRIEFING AMS GP.md

 https://my-json-server.typicode.com/Codaisseur/patient-doctor-data/doctors

-- On our who is on duty page, we display up to date information about which doctor is on duty.
+DONE - On our who is on duty page, we display up to date information about which doctor is on duty.

 | Criteria                                                          | Points |
 | ----------------------------------------------------------------- | ------ |